KIWI FRUIT AND AVOCADO SALAD

 1 cup finely chopped, fresh basil leaves

 Peel the pumpkin, cut into bite-sized pieces, and spray with olive oil.
 Bake till tender but not soft.
-Remove from the oven and set aside.
+Remove the dish from the oven and set it aside.
 Fry the bread in olive oil till golden.
 Toss everything together, leaving the pumpkin till last, as you don’t want it mushy.

 Garnish with basil.